aws/karpenter-provider-aws/docs/DESIGN.md

 Predictive autoscaling is an experimental field that leverages machine learning to make scale decisions.
 This approach is used at [Netflix](https://netflixtechblog.com/scryer-netflixs-predictive-auto-scaling-engine-part-2-bb9c4f9b9385) to learn periodic traffic patterns by analyzing metrics like request per second.
 Theoretically, deep learning could be used in combination with a rich cluster metrics dataset (e.g. Prometheus) to produce high accuracy black box scale decisions.

-The question of which algorithm to use is difficult to answer without deep research and experimentation with real customer workloads.
+The question of which algorithm to use is difficult to answer without deep research and experimentation with real user workloads.
 Rather than staking a claim on any particular algorithm, we will leave the door open to iterate and improve options and the default for Karpenter’s autoscaling algorithm.
 We will initially implement a proportional algorithm.

 ## APIs